 |(b) Businesses could identify more than one location and/or type of organisation. |

-(42%), while the most common overseas were suppliers of equipment, materials, components or software
+(both 36%), while the most common overseas organisations were suppliers of equipment, materials, components or software

-within Australia increased with each successive employment size range, from 23% of businesses with 0-4 persons employed to 56% of businesses with 200 or more persons employed.
+increased with each successive employment size range, from 10% of innovation-active businesses with 0-4 persons employed to 35% of innovation-active businesses with 200 or more persons employed.

 Within Australia, over half of all innovation-active businesses in the Accommodation and food services industry collaborated with suppliers of equipment, materials, components or software